byterubpay/byterub-site/_posts/2018-01-14-logs-for-the-dev-meeting-held-on-2018-01-14.md

 **\<sarang>** The math is solid.
 Additional peer review is always a welcome thing, though with diminishing returns over time
 **\<binaryFate>** (talking about the BP paper -- not the ByteRub specific implementation)
 **\<sarang>** yes
-**\<sarang>** In the meantime, moneromooo and I have been working on some additional optimizations for proof verification that are independent of the math or specific proof implementation
+**\<sarang>** In the meantime, byterubmooo and I have been working on some additional optimizations for proof verification that are independent of the math or specific proof implementation
 **\<ferretinjapan>** I guess thats the thing, how much "value adding" is an additional audit for now justified?
 **\<binaryFate>** nice
 **\<sarang>** We've had a select number of informal reviews